parttimenerd/temci/doc/temci_exec.rst

    Uses the ``getrusage`` method and a small wrapper written in C (be sure to call ``temci setup`` if you install temci via pip, to build the wrapper).
 :ref:`perf_stat<perf_stat runner>`
-   Uses ``perf stat`` for measurements, might require root privileges, allows to measure a wide range of properties
+   Uses ``perf stat`` for measurements, might require root privileges.
+Allows measuring a wide range of properties
 :ref:`output<output runner>`
-   This runner obtains the measurements by parsing the output of the benchmarked program and interpreting it as a YAML mapping of property to measurement (``property: NUMBER`` lines).
+   This runner obtains the measurements by parsing the output of the benchmarked program and interpreting it as a YAML mapping of properties to measurements (``property: NUMBER`` lines).
    It can be used in combination with the :ref:`time<time runner>` and :ref:`perf_stat<perf_stat runner>` runners (using the ``--parse_output`` option or setting ``parse_output`` to true in the run block config).